-With a myriad of colourful kites flying in the sky and people enjoying the soothing winter sun on their roofs, Makar Sankranti festival celebrates the ascent of the sun into the northern hemisphere.
-Since it is a harvest festival, with sesame being the main harvest of the season; most of our age-old traditional delicacies for Makar Sankranti are prepared using sesame seeds (til) and jaggery.
+With a myriad of colourful kites flying in the sky and people enjoying the soothing winter sun on their roofs, Makar Sankranti festival is the celebration of the ascent of the sun into the northern hemisphere.
+Since it is a harvest festival, most of our age-old traditional delicacies for Makar Sankranti are prepared using sesame seeds (til) and jaggery that are consumed in huge numbers during this time.
 These traditional delicacies are not only meant for pampering our taste buds but also for maintaining good health and keeping away a number of health issues that we are prone to, especially in this season.

 (Also Read: Why do Til and Gur Play A Significant Role in Sankranti Celebrations)